MatinAniss/gpui-book/src/state-management/global.md

 ### Removing a Global

-This will remobe the global for the given type.
+This will remove the global for the given type.

 ```rust
 {{ #include snippets/removing_a_global.rs }}